Vishal1003/Algorithms/README.md

 ## Cycle Detection in Directed Graph
 Given a directed graph, this program checks whether the graph conatins a cycle or not.
 The function returns true if the graph conatins at least one cycle , else returns false.
 Here we use DFS (Depth First Search) to detect the cycle.DFS for a connected graph produces a tree.
 There is a cycle in a graph only if there is a back edge present in the graph.
 A back edge is an edge that is from a node to itself (self-loop) or one of its ancestors in the tree produced by DFS.
 [ALGORITHM](CycleDetectionDirectedGraph.cpp). for more info check out [this](https://www.geeksforgeeks.org/detect-cycle-in-a-graph/).

+### Sweep Line Algorithm
+The algorithm first sorts the end points along the x axis from left to right, then it passes a vertical line through all points from left to right and checks for intersections.
+The first step is sorting which takes O(nLogn) time.
+The second step process 2n points and for processing every point, it takes O(Logn) time.
+Therefore, overall time complexity is O(nLogn).